ljw1004/csharpspec/csharp/lexical-structure.md

 ### Line directives

-Line directives may be used to alter the line numbers and source file names that are reported by the compiler in output such as warnings and errors, and that are used by caller info attributes (§17.4.4).
+Line directives may be used to alter the line numbers and source file names that are reported by the compiler in output such as warnings and errors, and that are used by caller info attributes ([Caller info attributes](attributes.md#caller-info-attributes)).

 Line directives are most commonly used in meta-programming tools that generate C# source code from some other text input.